hamish2014/FreeCAD_drawing_dimensioning/README.md

 FreeCAD_drawing_dimensioning
 ============================

-Drawing dimensioning workbench for FreeCAD v0.15.
+Drawing dimensioning workbench for FreeCAD v0.15 or later.
 Take note that this workbench is experimental and still contains bugs.

 Intended work-flow: